Marriage Counselors, Couples Therapy in Oklahoma City

 Q: We both have busy schedules and need an evening appointment.
 How late do you offer sessions?

-A: I offer flexible appointments (including afternoons and evenings).
+A: I offer flexible appointments (including afternoons and evenings and some Saturdays).

 By: Linda Chapman